Money in Colonial America

 Franklin argued in favor of paper currency in 1729 with his anonymously published treatise: "A Modest Inquiry into the Nature and Necessity of a Paper Currency".
 So that paper money can keep its value, Franklin argued that legal tender laws, which require that creditors accept the money as settlement of all debts and obligations, or fixed exchange rates between paper money and commodity money, such as gold or silver coins, is not what guarantees the value of money, but that the quantity of paper money relative to the volume of business within the colonies is what determines its value.
 Excess money over what the economy requires will cause the value of the paper currency to decline.
 Hence, to maintain value, the quantity of the currency must be carefully controlled so as to maintain monetary equilibrium, when the supply of money equals its demand.

 Franklin buttressed his support for paper currency by alluding to the fluctuation of gold and silver itself, such as when large amounts of gold and silver were discovered by the Spanish in Central America, thus causing the value of those commodities to decline because they increased faster than what the economy required.
-He also argued that the reason why silver and gold had greatly increased in value during the colonial period was because most of it was exported to England to pay for British goods.
+He also argued that silver and gold had greatly increased in value during the colonial period because most of it was exported to England to pay for British goods.
 The best way to steady the value of paper money is by basing it on land, because the value of land does not fluctuate as easily as commodities or paper currency nor can it be exported to a foreign country.
 So, he argued, the legislature should issue currency through a loan office where the people who acquire the money pledge land as collateral for the loans.

 In colonial times, people bought land from the government, often in the form mortgages.
 So Franklin argued that basing paper currency on land would keep the supply of money close to the needs of the economy.
 If there is not enough money, then people would borrow more money to lower the transaction costs, to avoid the inconvenience of barter.
 If there is too much paper money, then people would use the money to pay off their mortgages to the government, thus reducing the quantity of money in circulation.
 This automatic stabilization of the paper currency value stabilizes the price level within the colonies.